AIT-brainlab/Brainlab-Services/README.md

   ServerAliveInterval 60
 ```
 If you don't know your Container SSH port, read [SSH to Containers](#ssh-to-containers)
-1. Start a container inside the `LA` server.
+8. Start a container inside the `LA` server.
-2. Try SSH to the container.
+9. Try SSH to the container.
 ```sh
 ssh la_container
 ```

+At this point, you can use `Remote - SSH` feature in `VScode` and develop from the `VScode` if you are desired.

 Enjoy Developing!!